January 12, 1893

 October 15, 1946

-The night before he is scheduled to be handed, Göring commits suicide by swallowing a cyanide pill.
+The night before he is scheduled to be hanged, Göring commits suicide by swallowing a cyanide pill.